Kidney stones

 Your doctor will also advise you to make some changes to your diet after having a kidney stone.

 The most important thing is to increase your fluid intake.
-You should be drinking at least 2.5 to 3 litres a day.
-This is the same as five to six pint glasses or five to six average-sized water bottles.
+You should drink at least 2.5 to 3 litres a day.
+This is the same as five-to-six-pint glasses or five-to-six average-sized water bottles.
 Keep drinking throughout the day.
-You can have tea, coffee and alcohol in moderation.
-But it’s better if most of your fluid is water or squash.
-It’s better to avoid fizzy drinks.
-Try adding fresh lemon juice to your water – it acts as a natural stone inhibitor.
+You can have tea, coffee, and alcohol in moderation.

-• Reduce the amount of animal protein (mainly meat) you eat.
+- Reduce the amount of animal protein (mainly meat) you eat.

-• Cut down on your salt intake – don’t add extra salt to your food and cut down on processed and pre-prepared foods
+- Cut down on your salt intake – don’t add extra salt to your food and cut down on processed and pre-prepared foods.

-• Lose weight if you’re obese or overweight.
+- Lose weight if you’re obese or overweight.
 It’s important to keep physically active too.

 Depending on the type of stone you’ve had, your doctor may give you some more specific advice on foods to avoid.
 This may include the following.

 There’s no need to restrict calcium in your diet.
 In fact, not having enough calcium can make you more likely to develop a stone.
 It’s best not to take calcium supplements though, so you can maintain the right level in your body from diet alone.
-If you already take calcium supplements for some other reason, make sure you’re drinking enough fluids to flush the calcium through your kidneys and bladder.
+If you already take calcium supplements for some other reason, make sure you drink enough fluids to flush the calcium through your kidneys and bladder.
 For some types of stone, your doctor may also recommend you avoid vitamin D and high-dose vitamin C supplements.

 Did our Kidney stones information help you?